oracle-livelabs/apex/forms-to-apex-adb/3-setup-database-objects/3-setup-database-objects.md

 ## Introduction
 In this lab, you will create database objects that will be utilized by the APEX environment.
 The lab involves downloading and running SQL scripts to set up the necessary database schema and populate it with sample data.
 These steps are foundational for creating an APEX application that leverages these database objects.

+Estimated Time: 10 Minutes

+### Objectives
+- Upload and run the provided SQL scripts in the SQL Workshop to create database schema and insert sample data.

 ## Download Sample Scripts
 To create database objects, you need to download the following two files:
 -	[Forms_conversion_ddl.sql](https://c4u04.objectstorage.us-ashburn-1.oci.customer-oci.com/p/EcTjWk2IuZPZeNnD_fYMcgUhdNDIDA6rt9gaFj_WZMiL7VvxPBNMY60837hu5hga/n/c4u04/b/livelabsfiles/o/developer-library/forms_conversion_ddl.sql) as sample DDL script.